-- Safety and Maintenance checks. - Maintenance of University property within a residence hall room.

-• Reasonable suspicion by staff that University policies are being violated or a reasonable suspicion that illegal activity is taking place inside.

-- Emergency conditions such as fire or threatening weather. - Closing or locking doors or windows prior to the closing of the building.
+- Safety and Maintenance checks. - Maintenance of University property within a residence hall room. - Reasonable suspicion by staff that University policies are being violated or a reasonable suspicion that illegal activity is taking place inside. - Emergency conditions such as fire or threatening weather. - Closing or locking doors or windows prior to the closing of the building.

-A resident's room may be searched under normal circumstances, with reasonable suspicion, by a University official who has received authorization from the occupying student, the Vice President for Student Life, the Director of Safety and Security, the Chief of Safety and Security, and/or the Dean of Students.
+A resident's room may be searched under normal circumstances, with reasonable suspicion, by a University official who has received authorization from the occupying student, the Vice President for Student Life, the Dean of Students or Assistant, and/or the Director of Safety and Security or Assistant.
 The search may include, but is not limited to, opening drawers and refrigerators, examining furnishings and personal effects, and searching an adjoining bath/suite.
 In a crisis/emergency, other University officials may enter student rooms with no search warrant or notice given for emergencies such as: